Last updated on July 28th, 2021 at 12:07 pm

 One of the most important monuments of Corfu.

-There were many buildings inside the fortress that have now been demolished.
+Many buildings inside the fortress have now been demolished.

 Now you can still find the buildings of the old English hospital, the Doric style church of Saint George, and several buildings that house government services, such as the ephorate of antiquities of Corfu.